dmmgh/hm07-qa-us/README.md

 2. Create a directory for the project, if it has not been done already

- cd ~               # make sure you're in your home directory mkdir projects     # create a folder called projects cd projects        # change directory into the new projects folder
+ cd ~               # make sure you're in your home directory \n mkdir projects     # create a folder called projects \n cd projects        # change directory into the new projects folder

 3. Clone the repository